Wartenberg, Hesse: Location

-The community lies in the eastern Vogelsberg Mountains.
-Through the community flows the river Lauter, which empties into the Altefeld in Bad Salzschlirf, itself a tributary to the Schlitz.
+The municipality lies in the eastern Vogelsberg Mountains.
+Through the municipality flows the river Lauter, which empties into the Altefeld in Bad Salzschlirf, itself a tributary to the Schlitz.

-Neighbouring communities
+Neighbouring municipalities

-Wartenberg borders in the north on the town of Schlitz, in the east on the communities of Bad Salzschlirf and Großenlüder (both in Fulda district), in the south on the town of Herbstein, and in the west on the town of Lauterbach.
+Wartenberg borders in the north on the town of Schlitz, in the east on the municipalities of Bad Salzschlirf and Großenlüder (both in Fulda district), in the south on the town of Herbstein, and in the west on the town of Lauterbach.

-Constituent communities
+Constituent municipalities

-The community consists of the centres of Angersbach (2,738 inhabitants) and Landenhausen (1,406 inhabitants).
+The municipality consists of the centres of Angersbach (2,738 inhabitants) and Landenhausen (1,406 inhabitants).

 History

 Wartenberg came into being as part of municipal reforms in 1972, when the two aforesaid places were merged into a new municipality.

 Angersbach

 Angersbach had its first documentary mention in 812.
 On 20 September of that year, a church in Schlitz was consecrated in Angersbach by the Archbishop of Mainz and the Abbot Baugulf from Fulda.